ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   https://\<auditor\>/ct/v1/sct-feedback

-// dkg: why no .well-known here?  should this be the same structure as the client→server post?
+// dkg: why no .well-known here?  is it because auditors are running their own service explcitly, not in the .well-known namespace?

+// dkg: This looks like the same structure as a client→server post -- it seems risky to syntactically conflate the two different semantics "Here are some SCTs and certs i've seen for you" (client→server) with "here are some SCTs and certs i've seen for myself" (server→auditor)?

 Auditors SHOULD regularly poll HTTPS servers at the well-known sct-feedback URL.
 How to determine which domains to poll is outside